01Content Marketing Isn't Always Writing

 - Asset: What types of content do you already have?
-This could be photographs you've posted on Facebook, or blog posts on your website.
+This could be photographs you've posted on Facebook or blog posts on your website.

 - Channels: Where can you post content?
 This can be your website, your social media channels, and even your email newsletter.

 - Opportunities: In which areas would you like to expand your content?
-Read on for ideas.

 Photos are a quick low-hanging fruit in the content world.

 If you are a coffee roaster or a small toy manufacturer, consider taking photographs of how the process comes together.
 Do you or members of your staff have interesting stories to tell?
-Be sure to tell them using social media.
-Finally, if you participate in "giving back," whether through donating a portion of your sales to charity or sponsoring the local Little League team, be sure to leverage that story in your social media holdings.
+Be sure to tell them about using social media.
+If you participate in "giving back," whether through donating a portion of your sales to charity or sponsoring the local Little League team, be sure to leverage that story in your social media holdings.

-Create a "wishlist" -- content you would like to create, and code it according to its difficulty.
+Create a "wishlist" -- content you would like to create and code it according to its difficulty.
 For example, it's easier to write a quick personal message than to create a video.

-For instance, a company called Barkbox (which sells gift boxes of goodies for dogs) scours the web for cute pictures of dogs to put on their blog, newsletter and Facebook and Twitter pages.
+For instance, a company called Barkbox (which sells gift boxes of goodies for dogs) scours the web for cute pictures of dogs to put on their blog, newsletter, and Facebook and Twitter pages.
 It's an easy way to source content that excites people.

 05Getting Ideas from Google